Elastic data map in Microsoft Purview

 Microsoft Purview Data Map’s operation throughput for the given hour is 250 Ops/Sec and storage size is 15 GB.
-Customers are billed for ten capacity units.
+Customers are billed for 10 capacity units.

 Detailed billing example

 Each Data Map capacity unit supports 25 operations/second and 10 GB of metadata storage.
 The Data Map is billed hourly.
-It is billed for the maximum Data Map capacity units needed within the hour, with a minimum of one capacity unit.
-At times, you may need more operations/second within the hour, and this will increase the number of capacity units needed within that hour.
+It's billed for the maximum Data Map capacity units needed within the hour, with a minimum of one capacity unit.
+At times, you may need more operations/second within the hour, and more operations increase the number of capacity units needed within that hour.
 At other times, your operations/second usage may be low, but you may still need a large volume of metadata storage.
 The metadata storage is what determines how many capacity units you need within the hour.

 Based on the Data Map operations/second and metadata storage consumption in this period, this Data Map would be billed for 22 capacity-unit hours over this six-hour period (1 + 3 + 4 + 5 + 6 + 3):